jgslp/jgslp/README.md

 - 💻 My enthusiasm for technology and coding started as a hobby to create engaging materials for clients with special needs and to systemize and streamline paperwork and therapy planning
 - 🌱 I am eager to tackle new challenges and learn from experienced developers to enhance my coding skills
 - 🤝 I am passionate about inclusion and creating intuitive, user-friendly applications with readable code
-- 📫 Get in touch via email at jgellick@gmail.com or connect with me on LinkedIn [[LinkedIn Profile Link]](https://www.linkedin.com/in/jacquelinegellick/).
+- 📫 Get in touch via email at jgellick@gmail.com or connect with me on [[LinkedIn]](https://www.linkedin.com/in/jacquelinegellick/).

 <!--